HL7/crmi-ig/input/pages/packaging.md

 #### FHIR Bundle

-In general, artifacts such as libraries, measures, and test cases are packaged as a Bundle of type `transaction`.
+In general, artifacts such as libraries, measures, and test cases can be packaged as a Bundle of type `transaction`.
 However, since large artifact packages may span multiple bundles, the type `collection` may be used as well.
 In that case, the bundles should be processed as a unit.